mmamontx/ja2-stracciatella-mp/README.md

 - Regular priority:
     - Make client actions be processed on the server (i.e., so that the clients can trigger actions and observe their effect via the replication mechanism).
     - Let only the server start game (like it is done in 1.13) - grey out time compression for clients.
 Automatically broadcast and trigger game start from server to everyone.
-    - Add 'ready' buttons in the lobby (like it is done in 1.13)?
-Think whether it's needed first.
+    - Add 'ready' buttons in the lobby (like it is done in 1.13).
-    - Maybe it makes sense to consider placing mercs of every player in a separate squad.
-Think whether it's needed first.
+    - Assign every player to a separate squad (first - automatically give a single squad, then - introduce a control so that the server can do it manually and assign multiple squads to a single player).
+Only the server should be able to assign mercs to the squads.
+Prevent selecting and controlling mercs from squads of other players.
-    - Replicate all SOLDIERTYPE pointers.
+    - Replicate all SOLDIERTYPE pointers that it makes sense to.
 - Low priority:
     - Root-cause: how come the animation is not loaded for the client (see in the bottom).
     - Clear the written message in the box after it's sent to the chat (investigate and fix the issue).